ctt-gob-es/oaw/README.md

 To do this, inside the oaw directory we will execute the following command so that it builds us the complete project:

->	mvn clean install -P development -DskipTests
+>	mvn clean install -P desarrollo -DskipTests

 If everything goes well, a war will be generated in the portal/target folder which will be the one we should display this war in the webapps folder of the tomcat server.